Alaa90-90/AboutmeProject/README.md

 ## About me project

-this is the second or third project i work on it by myself and it is a funny questions game to make comparison between my and yours answers .
+this is the second or third project i work on it by myself and it is a funny questions game to make comparison between my and yours answers . in the last update for the game we add 2 funny questions to know more about me like who public figures i followed on social media and adding new guessing interactive question .

 ### Author: Alaa Marei